JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action-v2.md

 ---
-title: Probot App or GitHub Action (v2)?
+title: Probot App or GitHub Action?
+(Updated)
 date: '2020-04-13'
 spoiler: Should your next automation tool be built in GitHub Actions, or as a separate service with Probot?
 ---